-\ Please note that, wherever possible, we will contact you via email, if you have provided an email address Please tick the appropriate box to tell us which complainant type best describes you:
+^{} Please note that, wherever possible, we will contact you via email, if you have provided an email address

-Member of the public

-An elected or co-opted member of a Council (if applicable, please state which Council)

-Local authority monitoring officer

-Other council officer or authority employee

-Other (Please specify):

-Section Two: Who and what are you complaining about?

-If you are complaining about more than one person, please complete a separate form for each.
+Ple ase tick the appropriate box to tell us which complainant type best describes you: Member of the public An elected or co-opted member of a Council (if applicable, please state which Council) Local authority monitoring officer Other council officer or authority employee Other (Please specify): ation Town 18th and other are supported by a short ction Two: Who and what are you complaining about?
+If y you are complaining about more than one person, please complete a separate form for ch. i.

-i.
 Who are you complaining about?

-Full Name Name of Council
+Ful Il Name Na me of Council ii.

-ii.
 Please tick the relevant box(es) to show which part(s) of the Code you feel has/have been broken?
 Do not treat others with disrespect.
 Do not use your position as a member of the Council for personal financial gain.
 Do not use your position as a member of the Council improperly to confer an advantage or disadvantage on yourself or any other person.
 Do not place yourself under any financial obligation to any person or organisation who might attempt to influence you.
 Do not misuse Council resources.
 Do not disclose confidential information.
 Do not bring Stratford-on-Avon District Council or the role of councillor into disrepute.
 Registering and declaring pecuniary and non-pecuniary interests iii.
 What is the misconduct you are complaining about?

-iv.
-On what date did this happen and where?

-v.
-Was the councillor acting in their capacity as a councillor when the alleged misconduct happened?

-Vi.
-Evidence

-Please attach to this form, copies of any correspondence, documents, or other evidence that you feel is relevant to your complaint.
-However, we do not need extensive background information; limit yourself to what is really relevant.

-Please briefly describe the documents you are enclosing:

-Tick this box if you would like us to return the evidence to you.

-vii.
-Witnesses (if any)

-Please tell us the names and details of any witnesses:

-First Name Last Name Address/Phone Number

-1.

-2.

-3.

-Section Three: Settling of your complaint.

-One option is an informal settlement of your complaint without the need for a formal investigation.
-Please use the box below to tell us whether you feel this might be possible in this case and, if so, could you suggest how?
+iv. iv.
+On what date did this happen and where? v.
+Was the councillor ac misconduct happen ity as a councillor when the alleged Plea your complaint.
+How ondence, documents, or other evidence ever, we do not need extensive background vant.
+Ple ase briefly describe the documents you are e nclosing: I. 2.
+3. Tick this box if you would like us to return the evidence to you.
+VII.
+Witnesses (if any) Please tell us the names and details of any witnesses: First Name Last Name Address/Phone Number 2.
+3. One ettlement of your cor e box below to tell u nplaint without the need for a formal s whether you feel this might be possible in